 - Are specialists, such as eye doctors and dentists, covered?
 If so, is there an additional deductible or co-pay?
 Do these medical expenses count toward your deductible?

-- What special conditions or treatments such as pregnancy, psychiatric care, and physical therapy?
+- What coverage options are available for special conditions or treatments such as pregnancy, psychiatric care, and physical therapy?

 - Does the plan cover hospital stays?

 - Does the plan cover home care or nursing home care medical expenses?
-Is there a different rate or fees?
+Is there a different rate or fee?